PolyhedralDev/Terra/CONTRIBUTING.md

 ### Platform-Agnostic Design

-Terra must, at all times, remain platform agnostic.
+Terra must, at all times, remain platform-agnostic.
 This means it must be able to run on theoretically any voxel based platform.
 Including non-minecraft games like Terasology.